ksawyer03/ksawyer03.github.io/index.md

 ***

 # Maggie Louise Confections is much more than carefully made chocolate.
-We sell memories and experiences.
+We're a community that continues to embrace and empower women.
 #### We'd love to have you stop by the shop and check us out!

 ![Screen 4](https://github.com/ksawyer03/ksawyer03.github.io/blob/master/imgs/screen2.png?raw=true "Preferences")